joinfaces/joinfaces-maven-jar-example/README.md

 ## See Example Application in the cloud

-1- Access helloWorld page at **https://jsf-spring-boot-starter-sample.herokuapp.com/starter.jsf** with credentials
+1- Access starter.jsf page at **https://jsf-spring-boot-starter-sample.herokuapp.com/starter.jsf**.
+This page can help you to choose the JSF Spring Boot Starter that fits your needs.
+You may login with credentials

 User | Password | Roles
 -----| -------- | -----